State of the Constitution Lecture

 The State of the Constitution Lecture is an annual address on the "state of the Constitution" in modern America and is intended to help focus public education, dialogue and policy on the urgent need of sustaining and perpetuating the constitutional foundation of our nation.

-The 2014 State of the Constitution Lecture will explore "Is the U.S. Constitution Still Working?"
-Held at the National Archives in Washington, DC on September 17, discussants include Congressman Robert Hurt (VA-5), Akhil Reed Amar of Yale, and Benjamin Wittes of the Brookings Institution.
-The event is free; pre-registration is required.
-Click here to RSVP.
+The 2014 State of the Constitution Lecture explored the question "Is the U.S. Constitution Still Working?"
+Held at the National Archives in Washington, DC on September 17, discussants included Congressman Robert Hurt (VA-5), Akhil Reed Amar of Yale, and Benjamin Wittes of the Brookings Institution.

 Through a 2007 grant from the Claude Moore Charitable Foundation, the Center hosted its first significant talk on constitutionalism, civic education and citizenship.
 Dr. John J. Patrick, Professor Emeritus of Education, Indiana University, was the speaker and gave a talk entitled "The Constitution and Education for Citizenship in America."